 Don’t let this happen to you.

-2. Explore Additional Ways To Lend Keyword Context.
+2. Explore Additional Ways To Amplify Keyword Context.

 Craft a title at the start of your resume that succinctly states the position you’re seeking.
 Follow it up with a description which succinctly captures your unique selling proposition (USP).

 Create a separate keywords section where you list out the major keywords that connect your skills with the position you’re after.

 List the most important ones first, followed by secondary keywords.
 NEVER list keyword skills that you don’t actually possess.